jvasile/tinc-rollout/README.md

 Joining An Existing Network
 ---------------------------

-tinc-rollout --install -n network_name --ip xxx.xxx.xxx.xxx --tar path/to/tinc-rollout.tar
+tinc_rollout.py --install -n network_name --ip xxx.xxx.xxx.xxx --tar path/to/tinc_rollout.tar

-The tinc-rollout.tar file should be provided by somebody else in the vpn.
+The tinc_rollout.tar file should be provided by somebody else in the vpn.
 It contains some basic configuration and the host keys for peer nodes.
 This will create the network if needed and copy host files to it so you can accept connections with that network.